natchi92/stochy/README.md

  Unless opting to extend or connect StocHy with your own tools, it is advised to opt to install the release version.

+All the built and compiled binary files are then found within /build/bin.
+One can done run the corresponding binary files by using ./stochy_XX where XX is the corresponding model name.

 # Docker system

 To facilitate sharing of StocHy between different operating environments we provide a docker container containing StocHy.
 Details are found within the Docker folder.